EricThomson/ctdai/README.md

 - LLMs are trained on vast internet data — this introduces *bias*, misinformation, and uneven quality.
 - Ethical concerns include fairness, access, and explainability.
 - Many public discussions of AI are full of hype.
-Students should be equipped to think critically when people make claims about AGI, and this requires that they understand how the models work at a coarse level.
+Students should be equipped to think critically when people make outlandish claims (e.g., about AGI).
+This requires that they understand how the models work -- at least at a coarse level.
 - Students should have a general grasp of concepts like transformers, attention mechanisms, and the strengths/limits of LLMs (e.g., text vs. visual reasoning).